-- Occurs in the "Early 21st Century Romanticism" episode of Community; when Britta makes a friend who is a lesbian, she uses this as an excuse to not-so-subtly brag about what a politically correct person she is.
-At one point, the rather naive and sheltered Annie curiously asks her some questions about her friend, and Britta uses this as an excuse to condescendingly lecture her on her 'homophobia' and how it makes her a lesser person.
+- In the episode "Early 21st Century Romanticism", Britta makes friends with a lesbian for the sole purpose of having an excuse to smugly brag to everybody about what a progressive and tolerant person she is.
+At one point, the rather naïve and sheltered Annie curiously asks her some questions about her friend, and Britta uses this opportunity to condescendingly lecture her on her "homophobia" and how it makes her a lesser person.
 It turned out that Britta's "lesbian" friend was straight, thought Britta was a lesbian, and befriended her for exactly the same reason.
 Neither girl was very happy to find out the truth.

 - In an episode of Fringe, a doctor with a paraplegic son was killing other paraplegics in an attempt to find a cure for his son's condition.
-When the son found out, he was not only horrified by the murders his father was committing, but incredibly hurt that his father didn't accept him the way he was and that he tried to justify the deaths as acceptable mercy killings.
+When the son found out, he was not only horrified by the murders his father was committing, but incredibly hurt both that his father didn't accept him the way he was and that he tried to justify the deaths as acceptable mercy killings.

 - An episode of Saved by the Bell had Zack dating a paraplegic girl.
 He was very considerate to her, but to such an extent that he slid into this trope.
 She called him out on it and broke up with him, but by the end of the episode he'd learned the error of his ways and they'd reunited (at least temporarily).